mtmosier/DS3231/README.txt

 2) CheckINTCN   Checks the status of the INTCN(Interupt Flag) bit
 3) enableINTCN  Enables/disables the INTCN bit

+Further modified in 2015 by Michael T. Mosier.

+I added 2 functions, getHour and getMonth, which take no parameters.
+The versions which take parameters for returning additional information are still available.

 For fuller details please look at the datasheet for the DS3231 Chip which is available from:- http://datasheets.maximintegrated.com/en/ds/DS3231.pdf